block/goose/docs/quickstart.md

 goose session resume
 ```

-To see more documentation on the CLI commands currently available to Goose check out the documentation [here][cli].
+To see more documentation on the available CLI commands, check out the [documentation][cli].
 If you’d like to develop your own CLI commands for Goose, check out the [Contributing document][contributing].

 ### Running a goose tasks (one off)